cthoyt/authorship/README.md

 ## 🐇 Extending

-You can implement your own reader subclassing the `Reader` class and implementing the `get_authorship()` function.
+You can implement your own reader subclassing the `authorship.readers.Reader` class and implementing the `get_authorship()` function.

-Similarly, you can implement your own writer by subclassing the `Writer` class an implementing the `iter_lines()` function
+Similarly, you can implement your own writer by subclassing the `authorship.writers.Writer` class and implementing the `iter_lines()` function.

 We'd be happy to accept new plugins, especially to help auto-generate LaTeX for various journal-specific LaTeX templates.